-When a federal employee takes out life insurance coverage on his life, he may designate anyone to be the beneficiary on his policy.
-If he designates his spouse as the sole, primary beneficiary on the policy, the spouse will collect the FEGLI benefits after his death.
+When a federal employee takes out life insurance coverage on his life, he may designate anyone to be the beneficiary of his policy.
+If he designates his spouse as the sole, primary beneficiary on the policy, the spouse will collect the Federal Employee Group Life Insurance (FEGLI) benefits after his death.
 That is true even in situations where the insured Federal employee divorced his spouse but did not update the beneficiary designation on file.

 While many state laws revoke an ex-spouse as the beneficiary on a former spouse’s life insurance policy, FEGLI laws do not.
 FEGLI laws require the insurance company to pay FEGLI benefits to the beneficiary on the file without considering the couple’s legal separation or divorce.
 Additionally, if a couple divorced in a state where the law automatically revokes an ex-spouse as the beneficiary on a former spouse’s life insurance policy, the ex-spouse’s state law claim will not survive.
 FEGLI claims are governed by federal laws which will trump any conflicting state laws and state law claims.

 1. Assignment of FEGLI Coverage

 After the insured Federal employee’s death, the Office of Federal Employees’ Group Life Insurance (OFEGLI) will pay life insurance benefits in a particular order, set by law.
 Thus, if the federal employee assigned ownership of his life insurance by filing an Assignment, Federal Employees’ Group Life Insurance form, OFEGLI will pay benefits to the beneficiaries designated by the insured’s assignee and if there are no such beneficiaries, the FEGLI benefits will be paid to the insured’s assignees.

 2. Divorce Court Order